Skip to main content

 2. Strategies for optimising tax efficiency in balanced advantage funds

-• Long-term capital gains (holding period over 1 year) are tax-exempt up to Rs.
-1 lakh.
-Anything above this limit is taxed at 10%.
+• Long-term capital gains (holding period over 1 year): Long-term capital gains tax-exempt up to Rs.
+1.25 lakh.
+Anything above this limit is taxed at 12.5%.

-• Short-term capital gains (holding period less than 1 year) attract a 15% tax.
+• Short-term capital gains (holding period less than 1 year): Attract a 20% tax.

 This enables investors to enjoy the lower long-term capital gains tax rate, making BAFs tax efficient.
 However, if the equity allocation drops below 65%, the fund loses its equity status.
 Then, capital gains irrespective of the holding period are taxed as per the applicable income tax slab rates.

-Invest for long term: Since long-term capital gains are either tax exempt or taxed at a lower rate of 10%, investors must hold their BAF investments for over a year to avail of this benefit.
-Opting for SIP or systematic transfer plans can help maintain long holding periods.
+• Invest for the long term: Since long-term capital gains are either tax-exempt or taxed at a lower rate of 10%, investors must hold their BAF investments for over a year to avail of this benefit.
+Opting for STP or systematic transfer plans can help maintain long holding periods.
+Investors can also use an SIP goal calculator to determine the appropriate monthly investment amounts, helping them adhere to their long-term investment strategies.

-Stay updated on tax regime changes: The Indian tax landscape keeps evolving.
+• Stay updated on tax regime changes: The Indian tax landscape keeps evolving.
 Investors must keep track of the Union Budget announcements and regulatory changes impacting equity/debt taxation or capital gains.
-Advanced planning allows one to maximise the potential benefits and reduce the tax outgo.
+Advanced planning allows one to maximize the potential benefits and reduce the tax outgo.

-Evaluate periodic returns post-taxes: When selecting funds, evaluating not just pre-tax but post-tax returns over various periods (1,3,5,10 years etc.) is essential.
+• Evaluate periodic returns post-taxes: When selecting funds, evaluating not just pre-tax but post-tax returns over various periods (1, 3, 5, 10 years, etc.) is essential.
 This gives a true picture of how different funds have actually fared from a taxation perspective as well.
+A lumpsum mutual fund calculator can be a useful tool to estimate the potential returns of balanced advantage funds (BAFs) and compare them to other investment options.
+The calculator accounts for your investment amount, tenure and expected returns to project your potential final corpus.
+Do note, however, that the calculator's estimates are just an indication and there is no assurance that returns will be along expected lines.

-Bajaj Finserv AMC’s Balanced Advantage Fund offers investors a dynamic route to potential long-term wealth creation.
-This open-ended fund aims to balance the potential upside of equities with downside mitigation through strategic asset allocation to fixed income instruments and derivatives.
-While benchmarking against the NIFTY 50 Hybrid Composite debt 50:50 Index, the fund actively adjusts its portfolio based on market conditions, catering to investors seeking long term growth and dynamic asset allocation.
+Bajaj Finserv Balanced Advantage Fund offers investors a dynamic route to potential long-term wealth creation.
+This open-ended fund aims to balance the potential upside of equities with downside mitigation through strategic asset allocation to fixed-income instruments and derivatives.
+While benchmarking against the NIFTY 50 Hybrid Composite Debt 50:50 Index, the fund actively adjusts its portfolio based on market conditions, catering to investors seeking long-term growth and dynamic asset allocation.

 Conclusion